Online theatre: streaming options for staying in

 When Les Misérables was briefly suspended due to refurbishments on the Sondheim Theatre in 2019 a whole host of stars and musical theatre legends, including Alfie Boe, Micheal Ball and Matt Lucas, came together for a sell-out concert version of the show.
 Now a recording of the Les Mis concert is available to download and watch online.
 Each download will raise money for charities supporting performing arts and the NHS.
 Producer Cameron Mackintosh says: 'we hope that fans and everyone who loves the theatre will be reminded of how special a theatrical experience can be, going to the very heart of our British culture'.

-The concert is £9.99 to download and is available from Monday 20 April.
+The concert is £9.99 to download and is available now.
 Click here to download

 Globe Player: Shakespeare on Demand